 FORMAT parameter of PHY-TXSTART.request(TXVECTOR) is VHT.
 These transmit procedures

-do not describe the operation of optional features, such as LDPC or STBC.
+do not describe the operation of optional features, such as LDPC, STBC, or MU.

-is sublayer;are sublayer;aresublayer
+Note –for MU the A-MPDU is per user in the MAC sublayer; the VHT Training Symbols, VHT-SIG-B, and C-PSDU are per user in the PHY PLCP sublayer; and the VHT Training Symbols, VHT-SIG-B, and Data are per user in the PHY PMD sublayer in Figure 22-25.